ashlynmo/ashlynmo/README.md

   <h2>Other Projects 💻</h2>
   <h3>Sage and Moon</h3>
   <a href="https://sageandmoon.netlify.app/sageandmoon.co/index.html">Sage and Moon Co</a>
-  Live demo of a fully customized WordPress site.
-I implemented custom CSS, HTML tweaks, and layout adjustments.
+  Live demo of a fully customized WordPress site for a spiritual wellness brand.
+All graphic and web content is designed by me with Canva, Elementor, and custom CSS & HTML.
 </section>

 <section>